 April 25, 2025

-SEC Dismisses Lawsuit Against Dragonchain, Inc. et al:
+Martin Davis, PLLC Secures Dismissal of SEC Lawsuit Against Dragonchain, Inc. et al

-“The SEC’s decision to dismiss this matter and release all relevant parties represents significant progress in the ongoing effort in the legal/crypto community to distinguish between the characteristics of crypto assets and how they apply to the foundational principles of securities law.
-Crypto assets (i.e., digital representations of value) include, for example, digital assets (BTC), digital currencies (USDC/USDT), digital tokens (utility/access tokens such as DRGN) and digital securities (digital versions of stocks/bonds).
-Today’s dismissal underscores the fact that the SEC recognizes that not all digital assets are securities and, therefore, their issuance is not in violation of the ’33 Act or otherwise impacted by the Howey test,” according to David M. Otto, Managing Partner of Martin Davis.
+“The SEC’s decision to dismiss this matter and release all relevant parties represents significant progress in the ongoing effort to distinguish between the characteristics of crypto assets and how they apply to the foundational principles of securities law,” says David Otto, Managing Partner of Martin Davis.
+“It underscores that the SEC recognizes not all digital assets are securities, therefore their issuance is not in violation of the ’33 Act or otherwise impacted by the Howey test.”

-The civil case was formally terminated by the United States District Court for the Western District of Washington on April 25, 2025.
-For more information on Dragonchain and its protocol, please visit: https://dragonchain.com/.
+This civil case was formally terminated by the United States District Court for the Western District of Washington on April 25, 2025.

 Martin Davis, PLLC